Dvlv/blog/entroware-zeus-review.rst

 Would I recommend this laptop?
 ------------------------------

 **Update Oct 2018** - If you want raw performance and don't care about Battery Life or loud fan noise, and you REALLY don't want to get a desktop, then this may be worth a look.
-Be prepared for some potential distro hopping / driver woes, since NVidia on Linux is NVidia on Linux.
+Be prepared for some potential distro hopping / driver woes, since Nvidia on Linux is Nvidia on Linux.
 Now that drivers are sorted, I'm happy with this purchase, but a small part of me wonders why I didn't just buy a desktop.

 **Original Answer** Probably not.
 At least not while the Nvidia drivers are so borked.
 If you are planning on staying with a 16.04 version of ubuntu and don't intend to use it away from a power source much, then it could be fine for you.
 If I weren't planning on beginning a 3D game project soon I wouldn't get something with a dedicated GPU at all, but I certainly can't recommend something with dual Nvidia graphics at the moment.
 Also, the fans can get very loud quite quickly.
 I've invested in a cooling pad to keep the noise down.